 Pregnancy: it’s a big responsibility and often leads you to question and worry over things you normally wouldn’t think twice about.
 Worse, it recreates normal on a daily basis.
 One topic that seems to be of particular concern while pregnant, but also one no one really wants to talk about, is pregnancy discharge.
 I mean, you’d think it gives some hint about the status of your pregnancy, right?
 But, when should you be concerned with pregnancy discharge?
 What’s normal, and what’s not?
-Let’s take a look at common colors and textures of discharge during pregnancy mean?
+Let’s take a look at common colors and textures of discharge during pregnancy and why they might happen.

-You can get a rough overview on just what vaginal discharge is and what’s normal pre-pregnancy in this post for the non-belly fruit holders.
+You can get a rough overview of just what vaginal discharge is and what’s normal pre-pregnancy in this post for the non-belly fruit holders.

 First off, is it normal to have more discharge when pregnant?

 Yep.
 Increased blood flow and a huge spike in estrogen levels are believed to be the culprits behind the copious discharge most pregnant women deal with.
-You may find thin panty liners are helpful to help keep you feeling dry and clean.
-They can be changed throughout the day, which wouldn’t be so practical with just undies.
-They can also help reduce your chances of minor infections such as yeast and vaginosis (both of which are more common in pregnancy).
-Avoid the use of tampons or douches as these may increase your risk of infection.
+You may find thin panty liners helpful.
+They can be changed throughout the day and may help reduce your chances of minor infections such as yeast and vaginosis (both of which are more common in pregnancy).
+Avoid the use of douches as these may increase your risk of infection.
 Pregnancy discharge should not have an unpleasant odor.

 Pregnancy discharge colors: All the colors of the rainbow—almost

 Brown discharge during pregnancy:

-Brown discharge is typically very small amounts of old blood mixed with normal vaginal discharge.
+Brown pregnancy discharge is typically very small amounts of old blood mixed with normal vaginal discharge.
 This minor bleeding is usually a result of some sort of light spotting, which could have a wealth of causes (many of which are no cause for concern).
-Luckily, we have an in-depth post on bleeding during pregnancy here, but it’s best to speak to your care provider about any prolonged signs of bleeding, including brown discharge.
+We have an in-depth post on bleeding during pregnancy here, but it’s best to speak to your care provider about any prolonged signs of bleeding, including brown discharge.